MaxTomahawk/leibgame/README.md

 A third-person RPG platformer.

-*Can you reach the Cake at the castle of King Willem?*
+*Can you reach the castle of King Willem?*

 ## 📚 Content
 * [✨ Amazing Features](#-amazing-features)